 Using Icons to Represent the Services You Provide

 Many law and order logos use similar images to depict what they do.
 When you choose images or icons to use in your logo, the key is to balance familiarity with originality.
-It can be far too easy to end up with a logo that is practically indistinguishable from others in the industry if you aren’t careful.
+It can be far too easy to end up with a great logo for your law and order company that is practically indistinguishable from others in the industry if you aren’t careful.

 Some of the most common icons chosen include shields, which represent authority and are strongly associated with the police; the scales of justice, which represent fairness and the law; and stars, which are associated with a sheriff’s badge and also have a patriotic feel.

 Private detection companies sometimes use a magnifying glass, while police supply companies may use an image of the product they sell, such as police lights or handcuffs.
 The key is to choose a unique version of a familiar icon to make your logo stand out.

 Logo Analysis For Your Law & Order Business

 Now let’s look at a logo we designed to put everything together.
 We designed this image for a special police task force whose job it was to pursue online sexual predators who targeted children: